shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

 # General FAQs

-## What is KamaBitcoin?
+## What is Getbit?
-    KamaBitcoin is where we help you onboard to the Bitcoin Standard without you having to give away your sovereignty and privacy.
-We are a Non-KYC and Non-Custodial exchange that accepts every shitcoin from our users to allow them to buy and use the only sound money available to humanity - Bitcoin.
-We do not collect any user data and personally identifiable information, and at no point do we custody your Bitcoin.
-Completely Non-Custodial, No Sign-up required.
+    Getbit is a platform and service to Buy Bitcoin, Self-Custody your funds, Learn about Bitcoin, and measure the profits and losses made on your purchase.

-## What is Bitcoin anyway?
+## What is Bitcoin?
-    Bitcoin is a digital currency that operates on a globally decentralised network, allowing for peer-to-peer transactions without the need for intermediaries like banks.
-It creates absolute scarcity - 21 million Bitcoins only - and is often referred to as "digital gold".
-It uses Proof-of-Work algorithm to create an immutable ledger called the Bitcoin blockchain which securely records all transactions in the world.
+    Bitcoin is a digital currency that operates on a globally decentralised network, allowing for peer-to-peer transactions without the need for intermediaries like banks and financial institutions.
+It is absolutely scarce - there are only 21 million Bitcoins and     it is often referred to as "Digital Gold".
+It uses Proof-of-Work algorithm to create an incorruptible, immutable ledger called the Bitcoin      blockchain which securely records all Bitcoin transactions in the world.

 ## What gives Bitcoin value?
     Bitcoin's value comes from a combination of factors.
-One of the main factors is its scarcity, as there will only ever be 21 million Bitcoins in existence.
-Additionally, Bitcoin's decentralized nature, meaning it is not controlled by any central bank, government, or corporation, gives it value as it is not subject to traditional monetary policies.
+The biggest reason is its Scarcity, as there will only ever be 21 million Bitcoins in existence.
+Additionally, Bitcoin's decentralized nature, meaning it is not controlled by any central bank, government, or corporation, gives it value as it is not subject to inflationary monetary policies which causes debasement in      value of other currencies.
 Bitcoin also has utility as a censorship-resistant form of money and method of payments allowing for peer-to-peer transactions and cross-border transfers.
 Increasing adoption every year by individuals, businesses, and institutions as a form of        investment and payment method is driving to its value.

 ## Why should I care about Bitcoin?/ Why was Bitcoin invented?
     Bitcoin is sound money.
 It was created in the backdrop of the Global Financial Crisis of 2008 and in response to the